Ravenbrook/mps/procedure/review.rst

 _`.def.defect`: A defect is a way in which the work does not meet its requirements.

-_`.def.defect.major`: A major defect is a defect that

-  will probably have significantly increased costs to find and fix later in the development process, for example in testing or in use.
+_`.def.defect.major`: A major defect is a defect that will probably have significantly increased costs to find and fix later in the development process (see `.class.major`_).

-  -- `.class.major`_

-As with any procedure, you can vary this one to meet this purpose, but you should probably read section `13.
-Rationale`_.
+As with any procedure, you MAY vary this one to meet this purpose, but you SHOULD read the `.rationale`_.

 3. Review Roles